EU Licensed4.8/5

 What is Terra-Cortril used for?

-How long can I use Terra-Cortril?
+How long should I use Terra-Cortril?

-Can Terra-Cortril be used on the face?
+Can I use Terra-Cortril on my face?

 Dr. Ross Elledge